lammps/lammps/doc/src/Howto_body.rst

    1 1 4.5 0 0 0
    0 0 0
    3.0

+If the data file defines a general triclinic box, then the orientation of the body particle and its corresponding 6 moments of inertia and polygon vertex displacements should reflect the fact the body is defined withing a general triclinic box with edge vectors **A**,**B**,**C**.
+LAMMPS will rotate the box to convert it to a restricted triclinic box.
+This operation will also rotate the orientation of the body particles.
+See the :doc:`Howto triclinic
+<Howto_triclininc>` doc page for more details.

 The :doc:`pair_style body/rounded/polygon <pair_body_rounded_polygon>`
 command can be used with this body style to compute body/body